 - Analysis and elicitation skills.

-- Good command over spoken and written communication
+- Good command of spoken and written communication

 - Testing skills and eye for detail.

 For individuals who are having a bachelor’s degree in computers science, Information technology, business information systems or information science and an analytical aptitude, Systems Analyst is a lucrative career option both professionally and financially.
-Apart from the usual benefits of being an analyst, systems analyst gets the opportunity to work with the latest technology, tackle challenging techno-business issues and draw a handsome salary in the process (median pay of around $80,000 per year).
+Apart from the usual benefits of being an analyst, systems analyst gets the opportunity to work with the latest technology, tackle challenging techno-business issues and draw a handsome salary in the process (salary details below).